Dreams of adoption: the decision in which your life says “you are mine” to one who was initially a stranger

 Astrological note: A dream of adoption often comes during harmonious transits of Jupiter through your 5th or 4th house, during its conjunction with the Moon, and in periods of the Sun in Cancer or Leo.
 Cancers, Leos, and Sagittarians recognize this dream with particular accuracy.
 If Jupiter is now touching your Moon — the Healer accepts the new, and the dream conveys this through a moment when “mine” becomes a new life or a new zone of responsibility.

-If you calmly acknowledge “you are mine” — you have a mature relation to created bonds; it’s worth valuing and not devaluing.
-If there is a doubt “do I have the right” — this is normal; in reality the right to acknowledge comes from within, not from outside, and you need no one’s “permission.”
-If there is a community near supporting this choice — you have a precious circle; it’s worth protecting with active participation.
-If respect for “real parents” rises within — this is part of maturity; it’s worth knowing how to hold both sides without conflict or jealousy.
+If there is a community near you that supports this choice, you have a precious circle.
+Protect it with your active participation.
+If respect for “real parents” rises within, this is part of maturity.
+Hold both sides without conflict or jealousy.
 In the body’s most ancient register, this same kinship by choice meets its counterweight in blood as family connection.

 Ask yourself: “Which of my ‘chosen’ bonds are especially valuable now — people who became mine not by blood — and do I acknowledge them enough in words and actions?”